magento/merchdocs/src/cms/editor-insert-image.md

 ## Method 3: Use the Adobe Stock Integration

 If you have an Adobe Stock plan associated to your Adobe IMS account, you can search for, license and save from the millions of available assets provided by the Stock service.
-Full usage instructions are available in our [Adobe Stock Integration usage documentation]({% link cms/adobe-stock-manage.md %}).
+See [Using Adobe Stock Images]({% link cms/adobe-stock-manage.md %}).